UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

 search for available ContinuousServices by:

+    PATCH continuousServices
+             ContinuousServiceVediclesSearcRequest:
                      - JourneyId/trip section  (from Trip)
                      - bookingId (context of a booking or a prebooked service) / offerId (context of an offer without booking)
-     - passengerRef  (multiple passengers in case of taxi, self driving shuttle)
+                     - passengerRef  (multiple passengers in case of taxi, self driving shuttle) or number of passengers?
                      - BookingPartId of a previous booking (special price as add on to booked timed services, ..)
                      - geo-coordinate of requested pick-up place
                      - geo-coordinate of requestor

-    reply: list of available Continuous Services
+            reply: list of available Continuous Service Vehicles
-       generic
-           description
+                      - description
                               - service description (link to images)
                               - pricing description
                               - allocation procedure description
                               - usage procedure description
                               - description on handling accidents/damages/irregularitries
-       per service vehicle:
+                      - per service vehicle:
                            id
                            description
                               - pricing
                               - allocation procedure description
                               - usage procedure description
                               - description on handling accidents/damages/irregularitries
                            available but not close enough for allocation / available for allocation fee for allocation
                            time limit for blocking
-           geo-location of the service
+                           geo-location of the service vehicle
                            estimated time of arrival at pick-up-place (taxi,..) alternative pick-up-place

-### allocate service
+### allocate service vehicle

-block ContinuousService by id:
+allocate Service Vehicle by id.
+The Service vehicle gets blocked for othre requests and the passenger(s) can start the usage of the vehicle

-           POST /DerviceVehicle id
+           POST /ServiceVehicleUsage serviceVehicleId
+           request:
+              passengerRef(s)

            return ServiceVehicleUsage:
               id